Wonghopper/Wonghopper.github.io/prose.md

 ## Tidying the Data

 We could just jump right in but it would be more prudent to translate everything we need to human-readable values.
 This data was designed for using different software, so many of the values are represented numerically with a [key given](https://www.cdc.gov/healthyyouth/data/yrbs/pdf/2017/2017_yrbs_sadc_documentation.pdf).
 We want to keep only certain demographic and lifestyle columns so we will first collect only those.
-Specifically, we want to keep all information pertaining to BMI,
+Specifically, we want to keep all information pertaining to BMI, race, sex, and behavior questions relating to diet and exercise that have been present in most of the data.

 ## Looking for Trends